الديار: الأمن العام فكّك خليّة لتنظيم «داعش» تتعاون مع «الموساد»؟!

 Join the Circle of Prayer This Month

 Lebanon is a democratic republic, and each major religion is represented in the parliamentary system.
-After over two years without a president, Michel Aoun, a former army commander, was elected in 2016 to help bring Lebanon out of its long history of conflict.
 A civil war had ravaged the nation from 1975-1990, and Israel and Syria became heavily involved.
 Hezbollah, a terrorist organization, was formed during this time and is credited with driving out the Israeli occupation of southern Lebanon in 2000.
 Hezbollah has ongoing conflicts with Israel, violently targeting and bombing parts of the country.
-More recently, Lebanon has taken in the largest number of refugees per capita in the world with roughly 1.5 million Syrian refugees, over 300,000 Palestinians, and thousands more from Iraq and Sudan.
+More recently, Hezbollah has wielded great power and influence over both the military and political landscape of Lebanon, and Israel has increased its efforts in rooting out Hezbollah, creating a significant toll on the Lebanese people.
+Lebanon has taken in the largest number of refugees per capita in the world, with roughly 1.5 million Syrian refugees, almost 500,000 Palestinians, and thousands more from Iraq and Sudan.
 This refugee crisis has strained the economy.
-Combined with other factors, Lebanon’s financial crisis is now considered one of the most severe in the world since the mid-19th century.
-By 2021, the Lebanese pound lost 90 percent of its value, and 82% of the population struggles to meet even basic needs.
-Shortages of fuel, food, electricity, and medicines are widespread.
+Combined with other factors, such as only a caretaker government leading up to and then following Michael Auon’s contentious 6 years, Lebanon’s financial crisis is now considered one of the most severe in the world since the mid-19th century.
+By 2021, the Lebanese pound had lost 90 percent of its value, and 82% of the population struggled to meet even basic needs.
+Current shortages of fuel, food, electricity, and medicines are widespread and only exacerbate an already difficult daily struggle.

 5,364,482